jdh4/pytorch_multi_gpu_training/README.md

 ## Slurm Script

-Below is an example Slurm script for using DDP.
+Below is an example Slurm script for using DDP for Della (GPU) where there are 2 GPUs per node:

 ```bash
 #!/bin/bash